kehantan/labbook/docs/protease_assay/protease_activity.rst

 t = Time of incubation

 #.
-Subtratct all RFU values from negative control (0 uM of protease, only have buffer and substrate).
+Subtract all RFU values from negative control (0 uM of protease, only have buffer and substrate).
 #.
 Divide the value with the gradient of substrate standard curve.
 #.
 Divide the value with incubation time, in mins (30 mins, 60 mins, 120 mins, etc.).